-A very short quotation of Jeremiah is used by Jesus to explain his overturning of the tables of the money changers in the temple.
+Jesus used a very short quotation from Jeremiah to explain why he was overturning the money-changers’ tables in the temple.
 On first reading, Jesus’ comment in Matthew 21:13 and Mark 11:17 seems to suggest that he is quoting from one passage of the Old Testament, but he is actually quoting from two:

 “He said to them, ‘It is written, “My house shall be called a house of prayer,” but you make it a den of robbers.’ ”

-The first quote “My house shall be called the house of prayer” comes from Isaiah 56:7, while the small section “a den of robbers” comes from Jeremiah 7:11, where God is criticising his people’s attitude to the temple.
+The first quote “My house shall be called the house of prayer” comes from Isaiah 56:7.
+He takes the words “a den of robbers” from Jeremiah 7:11, where God is criticising people’s attitude to the temple.